g-kimbell/fluctuoscopy/README.md

 ```
 pip install .
 ```
-To include testing use:
+To run tests, inside the repo directory use
 ```
-pip install .[dev]
+pip install pytest
 pytest
 ```